StrangeBeeCorp/docs/docs/thehive/configuration/pekko.md

 With the release of version 5.4, TheHive transitioned from the Scala framework Akka to [Apache Pekko](https://pekko.apache.org/){target=_blank}.
 This change enhances performance and introduces several updates that may require modifications to your `application.conf` file.

-This topic provides instructions on updating your configuration to support this change.

 !!! note "Version compatibility "
     This documentation applies to TheHive version 5.4 and later.
 For instructions related to earlier versions, refer to the [Akka Configuration](./akka.md) topic.